Betta fish are one of the most popularly kept, easily recognizable home aquarium fish in the world today.

 A tank containing at least 2.5 gal (9.5 liters) of water or larger is the smallest you aim for to home your betta.

-However, we always recommend aiming for at least 5 gallons on this site, the smallest agreed size where you can establish a natural nitrogen cycle to keep the water parameters in the safe zone, held stable by friendly bacteria.
+However, we always recommend aiming for at least a 5 gallon fish tank on this site, the smallest agreed size where you can establish a natural nitrogen cycle to keep the water parameters in the safe zone, held stable by friendly bacteria.

 Do Betta Need a Heater?